For reassurance, all orders and monies paid to Tapi at our Homebase concession stores are safe. More information is available here.

 How to repair a carpet

-When your carpet is looking a little worse for wear, you might be tempted to replace it – after all, who wouldn’t be tempted by all the amazing carpet options we have here at Tapi?
+If your carpet is looking a little worse for wear, you might be tempted to replace it – after all, who wouldn’t be tempted by all the amazing carpet options we have here at Tapi?
 But there are some pretty quick fixes you can make yourself that will have your carpet looking good as new.

-We recommend that if you need to fix a carpet, you speak with one of our flooring experts to see what your options are.
+If you’re looking at how to fix ripped or damaged carpet, we recommend speaking with one of our flooring experts to see what your options are.
 They’ll be able to tell you whether your carpet needs replacing completely, or if our professional carpet fitters could come by and help you out with repairs.
-But if it’s only a small repair you need to make and you’re feeling pretty confident, then jump in with your carpet repair kit.

 You will need: